achrafBenHamou/network_coverage/README.md

 ## Data processing
-I used data_processing.py file to do the data processing. the goal of this script is to find the city through the Lambert93 X, Y coordinates. and eliminate any null values that exist in the data.
+I used data_processing.py file to do the data processing.
+The goal of this script is to find the zip code through the Lambert93 X, Y coordinates. and eliminate any null values that exist in the data.
 At the end, the script will produce a new csv file which contains a new zip_code column. so that the API can find results faster, and without sending requests every time.